-A young married couple died in a gas leak on 95th Street last night, and a responding officer, Derrick Mackelroy, was injured in a secondary explosion.
+Two people died in a gas leak on 95th Street last night, and a responding officer, Derrick Mackelroy, was injured in a secondary explosion.
 Police have closed off most of the block while city maintenance workers work to fix the leak.
 Workers at the scene say there is no danger to neighboring buildings, but have closed off the area out of an abundance of caution.
 Officer Mackelroy is recovering at Lenox Hill hospital in the Upper East Side.